A Survey of Data Agents: Emerging Paradigm or Overstated Hype?: Levels of Data Agents

-As discussed in Section~\ref{sec:crisis_of_definition}, the inconsistent use of the term ``data agent'' leads to ambiguity regarding their capabilities and responsibility boundaries.
-To bring clarity, inspired by the SAE J3016 standard for driving automation~\cite{SAE-J3016}, we propose a hierarchical framework with levels from 0 (L0) to 5 (L5), categorizing data agents based on their degree of autonomy.
+To address the terminological ambiguity surrounding ``data agent'', as discussed in Section~\ref{sec:crisis_of_definition} and \ref{sec:intro_taxonomy}, we propose a hierarchical taxonomy from L0 to L5 inspired by SAE J3016~\cite{SAE-J3016}, categorizing data agents based on degree of autonomy.

-As illustrated in Figure~\ref{fig:overview}, the introduced hierarchical taxonomy is structured around the progressive transfer of dominance and responsibility in data-related tasks from the human to the data agent.
-When the data agent's autonomy level increases, the human's role transfers from a hands-on dominator to a supervisor, then to a passive onlooker, and finally to complete disengagement, while the data agent evolves from an auxiliary query responder into a fully autonomous, generative data scientist.
-Below, we elaborate on each level of autonomy for data agents.
+As shown in Figure~\ref{fig:overview}, the introduced taxonomy is structured around the progressive transfer of dominance and responsibility in data-related tasks from the human to the data agent.
+When the data agent's autonomy level increases, the human's role transfers from a hands-on dominator to a supervisor, ultimately disengagement, while the data agent evolves from an auxiliary query responder to a fully autonomous, generative data scientist.
+Below, we define and elaborate on each level.

-\bi \item \textbf{L0: No Autonomy.} L0 is defined as having no data agent involvement, with all tasks in data management, preparation, and analysis being entirely human-driven.
-For example, every step from formulating SQL to interact with databases, coding scripts for data cleaning, to conducting analyses, creating visualizations, and interpreting results is done by human analysts.
-At L0, humans are solo practitioners, while data agents are uninvolved yet.
+\bi \item \textbf{L0: No Autonomy.} All data management, preparation, and analysis tasks are entirely human-driven.
+Humans are solo practitioners, while data agents are uninvolved yet.

-\item \textbf{L1: Assistance.} L1 data agents operate within a stateless, prompt-response framework, offering preliminary assistance for data-related tasks by responding to user queries.
-Emerging from the initial wave of LLMs, they exhibit significant advancements in understanding and reasoning, enabling them to assist by generating code snippets or providing advice based on embedded knowledge upon users' queries.
-At this stage, L1 data agents function primarily as nascent intelligent assistants, while humans retain task dominance and responsibility for interacting with the environment, as well as integrating, verifying, and optimizing data agents' outputs.
+\item \textbf{L1: Assistance.} Emerging from the initial wave of LLMs, L1 data agents act primarily as nascent, stateless query-responsive assistants, offering basic support for data-related tasks by responding to users' queries, while humans retain task dominance and responsibility for interacting with the environment, integrating, and verifying data agents' outputs.